parseablehq/.github/profile/README.md

 </p>

-Parseable is an open source, Kubernetes native, log storage and observability platform.
+Parseable is an open source, Kubernetes native, observability platform, that delivers **fast observability on S3**.

 Written in Rust, Parseable has a low CPU, memory footprint and offers low latency, high throughput, out of the box.